 References, By Product.

-Do you know what’s in your gut, skin, and immune care products?
 At The Gut Co., we want to help you make healthy choices, and those choices start with understanding the ingredients in your supplements.

 Gut Care Studies

 4 Ansel et al. (2015) - Kiwifruit-derived supplements increase stool frequency in healthy adults: a randomized, double-blind, placebo-controlled study - Nutrition Research

 This study demonstrated that Actazin produced clinically meaningful increases in bowel movements in healthy individuals.
 Consumption of Actazin significantly increased the number of daily bowel movements by greater than 1 bowel movement per week.

 5 Blatchford et al. (2017) - Consumption of kiwifruit capsules increases Faecalibacterium prausnitzii abundance in functionally constipated individuals: a randomised controlled human trial - Journal of Nutritional Science

 This study found that the abundance of Faecalibacterium prausnitzii, a beneficial microbe, significantly increased following kiwifruit capsule supplementation by 3.4 to 7%.

 Wang et al. (2018) - Bioactive Compounds and in vitro antioxidant activities of peel, flesh, and seed powder of kiwi fruit - Institute of Food Science and Technology.

 This study found that the compounds of kiwifruit make for promising ingredients for use in the enrichment of products providing dietary fibre, bioactive compounds, and antioxidant action.